The Best AI Apps for Mac in 2026: 21 AI Tools for Productivity and Creativity

 Pros:

-- Preserves privacy by processing everything on-device
+- Preserves privacy by processing everything on-device, with optional cloud compute

 Cons: